+86-0838-269-5566 suesu@scsyens.com

 Table of Content [Hide]

 Both carbon and sulfur are non-metallic elements with nearly identical electronegativities (C: +2.5; S: +2.44), meaning that carbon and sulfur atoms have the same ability to attract electrons.
 In alloys, both can form corresponding carbides and sulfides.
-When these alloys are oxidized, they can produce gaseous oxides, CO2 and SO2, which can be measured separately.
+When these alloys are oxidized, they can produce gaseous oxides, CO2 and SO2, which can be measured separately in an infrared carbon sulfur analyzer.
 These are the common properties of carbon and sulfur.
 However, for carbon-sulfur analyzers, it is essential to thoroughly study the differences in properties between carbon and sulfur to enhance the stability of sulfur measurements.

 Differences in Properties Between Carbon and Sulfur